Ebenco36/shadow-antibiogram/README.md

 * `0` indicates that it was not tested.

 This representation isolates **diagnostic ordering decisions** and does not depend on resistance or susceptibility results.

+When aggregated data are provided, the loader reconstructs the necessary internal structures directly from the contingency tables.

 ---